solr-cool/solr-cool.github.io/README.md

-This repo holds the content for the [http://solr.cool](http://solr.cool) website.
-It's built using Jekyll.
+This repo holds the content for the [http://solr.cool](http://solr.cool) website and Solr Package repository.

-## Setup
+## Building

 Use the official Docker image to fire up a local Jekyll instance: